andis-sprinkis/lf-vim/README.md

 **This extension has been merged in Vim (9.1.0778 and newer) and Neovim (0.11 and newer), so it should work out of the box with the recent versions of these programs.**

-You can raise the issues and pull requests in this GitHub repository to be later submitted to the Vim repository.
+You can raise the issues and pull requests in this GitHub repository, to be later submitted to the Vim repository.

 ## Installation